 Joel Thomson: 'Seven Last Words of the Unarmed'

-What is the role of classical music in a world mired by racial inequity and societal bigotry?
+What is the role of classical music in a world mired in racial inequity and societal bigotry?
 Composer Joel Thompson answered that question with a work he wrote in 2016, recounting the final words of seven victims of police brutality.
-This performance of it was given as the finale to the 2017 Sphinx Connect Conference, which is a national convening of classical music professionals interested in diversity in the field.
+This performance was the finale to the 2017 Sphinx Connect Conference, a national convening of classical music professionals concerned with diversity in the field.

 Florence Price and Langston Hughes: 'At the Feet o' Jesus'

-If William Grant Still is the father of Afro-American classical music, Florence Price is without a doubt its mother.
-She fell into relative obscurity after she died in 1953, but orchestras around the world are slowly beginning to rediscover what she's done for classical music.
+If William Grant Still is the father of African-American classical music, Florence Price is without a doubt its mother.
+She fell into relative obscurity after her death in 1953, but orchestras around the world are slowly beginning to rediscover what she's done for classical music.
 This recording is an example of Price tipping her hat to the Afro-American tradition of spirituals.